Written by Andrew Wong

 Background

-Traditional Versus Intelligent Packaging
+Traditional Versus Smart Packaging

 The purpose of traditional packaging is to protect, promote, and preserve its contents.
 Traditional prescription packaging typically evokes images of an amber-colored bottle with a screw cap and a label with basic and limited information about the product.
-For OTC drug products, vitamins and supplements, we see brand names, images, and product taglines used to compete for consumer attention on crowded retail shelves.
+For OTC products, vitamins, and supplements, we see brand names, images, and product taglines used to compete for consumer attention on crowded retail shelves.

-Connected packaging is a more recent innovation within the intelligent packaging space, and has rapidly moved to the forefront of the healthcare packaging evolution.
+Connected packaging is a more recent innovation within the intelligent packaging space and has rapidly moved to the forefront of the healthcare packaging evolution.
 Simply put, connected packaging contains a mechanism that triggers an action on a compatible device.
 The mechanisms can be optical, like a barcode, or electronic, like an NFC tag.
 What’s exciting about connected packaging is the fact the latest versions of this technology are accessible to anyone with a smartphone.

 Common examples of optically connected packaging used widely today include Universal Product Code (UPC) barcodes and Quick Response (QR) codes.
 Both contain information that can be optically scanned, such as Stock Keeping Unit (SKU) data that is registered and stored for managing stock and initiating action in the supply chain.
 QR codes can also contain text, like URLs, and trigger a webpage to open on a smartphone or tablet.

-Electronic mechanisms for connected packaging involve components that are embedded in the package itself.
-These electronic components trigger an action or response when they interact with a compatible device.
-The component is usually low-powered, battery-free, flat, and flexible, lending itself to use in a wide array of packaging applications.
-Radiofrequency identification (RFID) is a common example; the RFID tag is scanned by a special reader that triggers an intended activity.
+Radiofrequency identification (RFID) is a common example; the RFID technology tag is scanned by a special reader that triggers an intended activity.
 Near-field communication (NFC) labels or tags, which are a type of RFID technology, are both intelligent and convenient when applied to packaging, given they can be scanned by a smartphone to trigger an activity, like opening a webpage.

-Packaging Powered by the Internet of Things (IoT)
+Smart Packaging Powered by the Internet of Things (IoT)

 Connected packaging can also help clinicians and drug innovators better understand patients and consumers by delivering information about the patient experience.
 This kind of packaging can answer questions like when and where the OTC product was purchased, its ultimate destination, where and when it was opened, and how much time elapsed between locations.
-For prescription medications, connected packaging can better inform the patient and serve a role in medication adherence.
+For prescription medications, connected packaging can better inform the patient and serve a role in compliance.

 Learn more about the Internet of Things (IoT) and how it applies to packaging in this video

-When to Choose Intelligent Packaging
+When to Choose Smart Packaging

-When determining if intelligent packaging is the right choice for your drug product, I would recommend beginning by defining your desired outcomes within the context of the product and the patient or consumer, while also considering macro trends in healthcare.
+When determining if smart packaging is the right choice for your drug product, I would recommend beginning by defining your desired outcomes within the context of the product and the patient or consumer, while also considering macro trends in healthcare.

 Outcome #1 – To Drive Continuous Supply Chain Improvement for Enhanced Patient and Consumer Safety

 RFID’s long-range scanning capabilities enable instant identification and continuous monitoring of items throughout manufacturing, distribution, and sale by utilizing RFID scanners that can detect a large number of objects within a predetermined area—such as a warehouse, transport truck, or store.
-This form of intelligent packaging can help pharmaceutical companies enhance supply chain security, prevent diversion and anti-counterfeiting, improve efficiency, forecast more accurately, and validate purchases.
+This form of smart packaging can help pharmaceutical companies enhance supply chain security, prevent diversion and anti-counterfeiting, improve efficiency, forecast more accurately, and validate purchases.
 Intelligent connected packaging equipped with RFID technology can not only communicate its location, but also alert us when product tampering has occurred, or if the product or packaging has been adulterated or compromised.

 For OTC pharmaceuticals, vitamins, and supplements, rather than waiting for periodic retail reports, product managers can use RFID technology to monitor purchasing trends in real-time.
 As this significant body of data is generated, improvements can be applied to make supply chains more efficient.
 Product forecasting and distribution plans can be more effective, and healthcare products will get into the hands of those who need them, when they need them most.

-Outcome #2 – To Help Patients and Consumers Make Informed Decisions About Their Health, Promote Self-Care and Enhance Adherence
+Outcome #2 – To Help Patients and Consumers Make Informed Decisions About Their Health, Promote Self-Care, and Enhance Adherence

 Another rapidly growing healthcare trend is the desire for patients and consumers to be better informed about their care and to administer treatment from their homes.
 The COVID-19 pandemic has put the spotlight on self-care, although its popularity was rising beforehand.2 With many areas implementing stay-at-home orders, in-person doctor visits were cancelled, but of course, treatments needed to continue.